backupbrew/switchbrew/Internet Browser.md

 ## WebApplet

+### 010000000000100A

-The initial page loaded by this applet(TID 010000000000100A) is specified by the title which launched this applet.
+The initial page loaded by this applet is specified by the title which launched this applet.
 Plain HTTP is allowed.

-The only difference between the content under "<data:/>"

 The files under "<data:/>" are identical to WifiWebAuthApplet except that the content of each file differs.

 This applet uses a whitelist, but it doesn't come from "<data:/>" like whitelisted-applet.

+### Offline Applet

+Minus TIDs, the [NPDM](NPDM.md "wikilink") is the same as 010000000000100A except 010000000000100A has access to more/other services.

 ## Service/FS Access